saurabhthorat/bookoid/privacy.md

 Bookoid uses certain permissions to deliver better services.
 These permissions include:

-a) 'INTERNET' - This permission is required to fetch books from the Internet.
+* 'INTERNET' - This permission is required to fetch books from the Internet.

-b) 'WRITE_EXTERNAL_STORAGE' - This permission is required for saving book covers on your phone's storage.
+* 'WRITE_EXTERNAL_STORAGE' - This permission is required for saving book covers on your phone's storage.

-c) 'CAMERA' - This permission is required to scan barcode from books to check book's information.
+* 'CAMERA' - This permission is required to scan barcode from books to check book's information.

 ## Log Data